Irish people are continuing to choose live radio as their audio companion every day.

 Radio is often described as the “original social media” and Irish radio has certainly left an imprint on social media channels with over 8.1 million social media connections for Irish radio stations across Facebook, Twitter, Instagram and Snapchat.

-The Joint National Listenership Results issued on July 26th 2017 by Ipsos MRBI cover the period July 2016 to June 2017.
+The Joint National Listenership Results issued on feb 8th 2018 by Ipsos MRBI cover the period Jan-Dec 2017.

 The singer invited a lucky fan up to sing with her, but little did Adele know that this fan had a monster voice on her.
 The fan's name is Jamie Grace, and it's turn out that she's also a Grammy nominated singer.